codenotary/immudb/README.md

 Immudb helm chart creates a persisten volume for storing immudb database.
 Those database are now placed in a subdirectory.
 That's for compatibility with ext4 volumes that have a `/lost+found` directory that can confuse immudb.
 If we placed database directory on the root of the volume, that `/lost+found` would be treated as a database.
-So we now create a `immudb` subpath for storing that.
+So we now create a subpath (usually `immudb`) subpath for storing that.

-This is different from what we did on older (<=1.3.1) helm charts, so if you have already some volumes with data you can set value volumeSubPath to false (i.e.: `--set volumeSubPath=false`) when upgrading so that the old way is used.
+This is different from what we did on older (<=1.3.1) helm charts, so if you have already some volumes with data you can set value volumeSubPath to false (i.e.: `--set volumeSubPath.enabled=false`) when upgrading so that the old way is used.

 You can alternatively migrate the data in a `/immudb` directory.
 You can use this pod as a reference for the job:
 ```yaml